Canon Garland Overpass won!

 Canon Garland Memorial. group urged Queenslanders to add their voice to their local State Member of Parliament to see Toowong Cycle and Pedestrian Overpass given a more memorable name that now befits the exceptional national, cultural and historical significance of the places it now links.
 All who made submissions to the Department can share in the pride of seeing this campaign through to the logical end.

 Now a name of a man who was intrinsically associated with Queensland’s pivotal role in the creation of Anzac Day itself and the debt of honour due the estimated 58,000 men and women who enlisted from this State to serve in the First Australian Imperial Force during World War I is enshrined in the landscape he knew so well.

-Canon Garland Overpass, the Canon Garland Memorial.
-Group hopes, will foster interest in the life and works of a man who, as a volunteer chaplain, dedicated some 39 years of his 50 years in Holy Orders to the spiritual and material wellbeing of Australian Defence Service personnel in time of war and peace.
+Canon Garland Overpass, Canon Garland Memorial. trusts, will foster interest in the life and works of a man who, as a volunteer chaplain, dedicated some 39 years of his 50 years in Holy Orders to the spiritual and material wellbeing of Australian Defence Service personnel in time of war and peace.

 And it is a great credit to the foresight of Transport and Main Roads Minister, the Hon.
 Mark Bailey MP – on behalf of the Parliament and the State Government – to give tangible expression to the debt of gratitude owed by every Australian and New Zealander to the Queenslander who helped give Anzac Day to the world.

-§ Be sure to click on the “Media Coverage” link tab (above) to read/watch more about this good news story.
+§ And be sure to click on the “Media Coverage” link tab (above) to read/watch more about this good news story.